storynq/ALM-benchmark/README.md

 # Environment
 The required dependenices can be installed via `pip` or `conda` from `requirements.txt`

-# Antiberta fine-tuning codes
+# Codes
-The fine-tuning codes for Antiberta on five downstream tasks are provided in `./codes`.
+Pretraining code and fine-tuning codes for Antiberta on five downstream tasks are provided in `./codes`.